hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Start time
   - Expiration (Optional end time)

+Contacts Table

 Popup Creator
-- Popup Form (first name, email, phone)
+- Popup Form Fields (first name, email, phone)
-- Popup Design
+- Popup Design (this launches a preview of the popup for editing the look)
+  - save vs publish
-- Set targeting rules (when, how, how long)
+- Set targeting rules
+  - when to show it
+  - who to show it (BE needs to know who to show, the FE just need to know if it should show popup or not)
+  - how long to show it

 Template Builder

 Analytics

+Abandon Cart Email Design